HMojadidi/PyBer_Analysis/README.md

 ![Screen Shot 2022-03-29 at 12 30 48 AM](https://user-images.githubusercontent.com/95712234/160533572-bb8ede78-696b-4ebc-973b-410a79969179.png)

-As the Summary DataFrame results show, the Urban cities has the lead in total rides, total drivers, produced the highest fares total, but were charging less as average fare per ride and average fare per driver.
-The opposite was true for Rural areas which had the least numbers in total rides, total drivers, total fares, yet charged the most in average fare per ride and average far per driver.
+As the Summary DataFrame results show, the Urban cities have the lead in total rides, total drivers, produced the highest fares total, but were charging less in average fare per ride and average fare per driver.
+The opposite was true for Rural areas which had the least numbers in total rides, total drivers, total fares, yet charged the most in average fare per ride and average fare per driver.
 The Suburban areas fell in the middle consistently with these five categories.

 ### Deliverable 2:

-#### Create a multiple line plot that shows the total weekly of the fares for each type of city
+#### Create a multiple line plot that shows the total weekly fares for each type of city

 Using Pandas and the functions pivot() and resample(), I created a multi-line graph that shows the total fares for each week by city type.
 Using the loc method, a new DataFrame was formed on the date range 2019-01-01 through 2019-04-28.
 The resample() function helped resample the data into weekly bins and then applying the sum() method I got the total fares for each week.